-For a trucking factoring companies trucker on a deadline, it may be tempting to skip breakfast in order to cover some extra miles.
+For a trucking factoring company trucker on a deadline, it may be tempting to skip breakfast in order to cover some extra miles.
 However, this is inadvisable.
 Skipping breakfast can lead to unhealthy food choices over the course of the day.
-Even a small piece of fruit or protein packed snack can help to keep metabolism high and hunger at bay.
+Even a small piece of fruit or protein-packed snack can help to keep metabolism high and hunger at bay.
 Don’t have time to stop?
-Consider keeping yogurt, skim milk, fruit and whole grain cereal on hand.
-Skip typical diner fare such as biscuits and gravy and high-fat meats in favor of fresh fruits, oatmeal and grains.
+Consider keeping yogurt, skim milk, fruit, and whole-grain cereal on hand.
+Skip typical diner fares such as biscuits and gravy and high-fat meats in favor of fresh fruits, oatmeal, and grains.

-Try to budget an hour of time to eat a well rounded dinner.
-A high protein meat coupled with steamed rice or baked potato and grilled vegetables will provide important nutrients while keeping fat and cholesterol at bay.
+Try to budget an hour of time to eat a well-rounded dinner.
+High protein meat coupled with steamed rice or baked potato and grilled vegetables will provide important nutrients while keeping fat and cholesterol at bay.
 Skip the biscuits and rolls; some can have as many as 300 calories per serving.
 Be sure to watch portion sizes.
 Too much is always a bad thing, even if the food in question is healthy.